jcispast/Hotel-Recommendation-System/README.md

 2.How system works:
 Current and New users can be recommended with other hotels they may like; Users can see the the range of price of hotels, review information and hotel facilities.
 3.Web languages used :
-We will use MySQL as relational database.
+I used MySQL as relational database.
 As for web programming language, we use JavaScript, CSS, HTML; Chosen web server: Apache HTTP server.

 3.Database Design